Japhetism/Unlyn-Store-kollection-Collections---Frontend---ReactJS/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+This application requires a backend which can be clone from [https://github.com/Japhetism/Unlyn-Store-kollection-Collections---Backend---NodeJS].
+Check the README for the process flow.

+This NodeJS must be started before this Project can work<br>

+This application has three processes, which are;<br>
+[http://localhost:3000/collections] or [http://localhost:3000/] to view all products or collections.<br>

+[http://localhost:3000/collections/new] to add new collection or products.<br>

+On [http://localhost:3000/collections] or [http://localhost:3000/] if a product or collection is clicked it is redirected to [http://localhost:3000/collections/details] for details about the product or collection.<br>

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm test`